Empower Your Practice

 Remember that user experience matters as much as technical optimisation.
 If patients land on your page and immediately leave because it loads slowly or looks unprofessional, Google notices this behaviour and lowers your rankings.
 The best healthcare SEO balances technical precision with genuinely helpful, accessible content.

-Healthcare content in the UK operates under stricter scrutiny than most industries.
-Google classifies medical content as YMYL (Your Money or Your Life), meaning search algorithms apply higher standards for accuracy, authoritativeness, and trustworthiness.
+Healthcare content in the US operates under stricter scrutiny than most industries.
+Because Google classifies medical content as YMYL, search algorithms apply higher standards for accuracy, authoritativeness, and trustworthiness.

 Your content must comply with:

-- Avoid comparative claims unless you can substantiate them.
+• Avoid comparative claims unless you can substantiate them with evidence.

-- Don't use patient testimonials to make specific clinical claims.
+• Do not use patient testimonials to make specific clinical outcome claims.

 Building authoritative healthcare content requires:

-- Citations to reputable medical sources (NHS, NICE, peer-reviewed journals)
+• Citations to reputable medical sources (CDC, NIH, AMA, peer-reviewed journals)

-Medesk's patient data compliance features ensure CQC and GDPR requirements are built into your operational systems.
-When your practice management software handles consent, data security, and communication tracking properly, you create a foundation of compliance that extends to your marketing efforts.
+Medesk's data-security features — consent capture, encryption, role-based access, and communication tracking — help you keep patient data protected.
+When your practice management software handles security and communication tracking properly, you create a foundation that extends to your marketing efforts.

 From Traffic to Loyal Patients: SEO + Software